 If your horse does jog and get excited on their way home, I would set up the following exercise at home in a safe environment.
+It works on a bit of reverse psychology.
+You make your horse work a bit harder if they start jogging towards home, and let them relax when they are moving away from home (or if they remain in walk).
 If you can learn to manage it in this way, you will have more success when you get back on the roads.

-- Work your horse away from the stables with another horse.
-Take that horse away and go to ride your horse back to the stables.
+- Ride your horse away from the stables with another horse.
+The accompanying horse can go carry on hacking out away from the yard, whilst you turn and ride your horse back to the stables.

 - Ride with a loose rein.
-If your horse starts to jog, push him into the contact and change direction, making him work hard whilst doing so.
+If your horse starts to jog, push him into the contact and change direction away from the stables, making him work hard whilst doing so.

 - Once you are off in the new direction (away from the stables) relax and go back to a loose rein.